 These naves are known as “The Stations of the Cross.”
-They chronicle Jesus’ last journey.
-The walk takes you on the journey in chronological order.
-Each station has a different cross carved out of rock salt and kneeling platforms.
-Essentially, each station is a small chapel.
-While clearly devoted to Catholicism, the salt “cathedral” is not in fact recognized by the Church and has no official status.
+They chronicle Jesus’ last journey in chronological order.
+While the Stations of the Cross are standard in Catholic churches, they’re typically literal depictions, either as paintings stained glass, or sculptures.
+Here, each station consists of a cross carved out of or into rock salt that represents the story.
+Essentially, each station is a small chapel, complete with kneelers for those inclined to pray.
+While devoted to Catholicism, the salt “cathedral” is not recognized by the Church and has no official status.
 This doesn’t stop the 3,000-plus visitors that come to the cathedral on most Sundays from praising the glory of both God and his mineral-ensconced home.

 Know Before You Go

 It takes about two to three hours to tour the cathedral.
 It costs about $16 to enter, and the on-site museum is not included.
 You need a separate ticket for the museum.
 Often cold inside the cathedral, so have a cardigan or jacket in the event it’s too cold for you.